Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$

 Another common factor that may suppress magnetic order is disorder, which naturally exists in materials~\cite{shimizu2003, yamashita2008, freedman2010, zhu2014}.
-Understanding disorder effect in two-dimensional (2d) frustrated systems is a longstanding challenge for theoretical study.
 In one dimension (1d), the strong-disorder renormalization group has established the infinite-randomness fixed point (IRFP) with infinite dynamic exponent, which describes the random singlet (RS) state in random spin chains~\cite{ma1979, dasgupta1980, bhatt1982, fisher1992, fisher1994, fisher1995, melin2002, refael2002, shu2016}.
-A characteristic feature of the 1d RS state is the drastic difference between the average and typical spin correlations, which follow the $r^{-2}$ power-law and the exponential decay respectively as a function of distance $r$ due to the logarithmically broad probability distribution of spin correlation~\cite{fisher1994}.
-Recently, this state has been proposed to be realized in spin-chain compounds~\cite{shiroka2019, volkov2020}.
-In 2d, it has been shown in experiment that increased disorder can also melt magnetic order and induce spin-liquid-like behaviors~\cite{ono2005, katayama2015, furukawa2015, yamaguchi2017, savary2017}.
-Theoretically, although the IRFP has been found in few 2d systems~\cite{motrunich2000, kovacs2011, vojta2009pre, vojta2009prb}, the disorder-induced states in general frustrated Heisenberg models are quite elusive~\cite{lin2003, kimchi2018}.
+A characteristic feature of the 1d RS state is the drastic difference between the average and the typical spin correlations, which follow the $r^{-2}$ power-law and the exponential decay respectively as a function of distance $r$ due to the logarithmically broad probability distribution of spin correlation~\cite{fisher1994}.
+By extensive experimental studies on random spin chain compounds~\cite{bulaevski1972,tu1996,niazi2001,tota2003,shiroka2011,shiroka2019, volkov2020}, recently the RS behaviors have been reported in the compounds BaCu$_2$(Si$_{1-x}$Ge$_x$)$_2$O$_7$ and Ba$_5$CuIr$_3$O$_{12}$~\cite{shiroka2019, volkov2020}.
+In two dimensions (2d), it has been shown in experiment that increased disorder can also melt magnetic order and induce spin-liquid-like behaviors~\cite{ono2005, katayama2015, furukawa2015, yamaguchi2017, savary2017}.
+However, understanding disorder effect in 2d frustrated systems is a longstanding challenge for theoretical study.
+Although the IRFP has been found in few 2d systems~\cite{motrunich2000, kovacs2011, vojta2009pre, vojta2009prb}, the disorder-induced states in general frustrated Heisenberg models are quite elusive~\cite{oitmaa2001, lin2003, kimchi2018}.
 Recently, systematic exact diagonalization (ED) studies have unveiled a disordered phase driven by random couplings in various frustrated Heisenberg models, which is conjectured to be a 2d RS state~\cite{TSakai2014, kawamura2014, Kawamura2015, Kawamura2017, wu2019, uematsu2018, kawamura2019}.
 The ED results of the dynamical and thermodynamic properties of this state qualitatively agree with the predictions of gapless spin liquids~\cite{singh2010, TSakai2014, kawamura2014, Kawamura2015, Kawamura2017, wu2019, uematsu2018, kawamura2019}.
 Nonetheless, the characteristic properties of the RS state such as the scaling behaviors of spin correlations have not been addressed and it is unresolved whether this disordered phase is indeed a RS state or not.
-A recent quantum Monte Carlo (QMC) study on the random $J-Q$ model find a disordered state with the average spin correlation decaying algebraically as $r^{-2}$~\cite{liu2018}, which strongly indicates the RS nature of this state.
-However, the conclusion in this $J-Q$ model may not be directly applied to frustrated spin systems.
-Therefore, understanding the spin correlation behaviors is highly desired to identify the nature of the disorder-induced exotic state in 2d frustrated Heisenberg models.
+A recent quantum Monte Carlo (QMC) study on the random $J-Q$ model find a disordered state with the average spin correlation decaying algebraically as $r^{-2}$, which is proposed as the 2d analog of the RS state although the dynamic exponent is finite~\cite{liu2018}.
+It is also conjectured that such a state should also exist in the frustrated 2d Heisenberg spin systems with randomness~\cite{liu2018}, which however has not been identified.
+Therefore, understanding the spin correlation behaviors is highly desired to identify the nature of the disorder-induced exotic state in 2d frustrated systems.